Most golf fitness professionals start with the same question:

 They refer that golfer to you.

-That’s how partnerships are built.
+This is how partnerships are built.

 As the golf population continues to age, understanding the body side of performance is becoming increasingly important for coaches who want to help their players improve while staying healthy and playing longer.